janthomile/PixelmonServerUtils/README.md

 * `dialogue`
 * `npcstare` `<entityuuid>`

+The above `set` and `remove` must be followed by a whole-number `index` (seen through the `get` subcommand) to remove an entry from any of the above lists.

 `npcbattle` takes a player selector and entity selector (must be an npc trainer) and lastly a true/false for whether to show the rules screen.
 Then, it prompts the player into a battle against the NPC trainer.

-which must be followed by a whole-number `index` (seen through the `get` subcommand) to remove an entry from any of the above lists.
+`spectatebattle` is a remap to Pixelmon's `/spectate` command which can have issues overlapping with vanilla 1.16.5's `/spectate` command.

 Command addendum:
 * NPCs and Statues are targeted by looking at them in-game.